-The UK rail emissions are compiled using data for three locomotive journey types: freight, intercity and regional.
+UK rail emissions are compiled using data for three locomotive journey types: freight, intercity and regional.
 Emissions are calculated based on fuel use reported in DUKES.
 Rail emissions from diesel locomotive are distributed across Great Britain using maps of the UK rail network and details of the number of vehicle kilometres by journey types on each rail link.
 Emissions are distributed across the rail network by assigning an appropriate emission from each journey type to each rail link.
-The emissions along each rail link are assumed to be uniform along the length of the rail link, no information on load variations along the each rail link being available.
+The emissions along each rail link are assumed to be uniform along the length of the rail link, no information on load variations along each rail link being available.

 Within Northern Ireland, fuel consumption data for 2005 was provided by Northern Ireland train operators Translink and included weekly information for all the rail links of Northern Ireland.
-2005 fuel use estimates have been distributed over a digital representation of the Northern Ireland rail network derived from Ordnance Survey Northern Ireland raster datasets to provide an accurate representation of the location of fuel used by rail transport in Northern Ireland
+Fuel use estimates for 2005 have been distributed over a digital representation of the Northern Ireland rail network derived from Ordnance Survey Northern Ireland.
+These vector datasets were then converted to raster datasets to provide an accurate representation of the location of fuel used by rail transport in Northern Ireland at 1 km2 grid resolution.